*This post contains some affiliate links. Affiliate sales help keep my site active.

 It probably goes without saying that a hot bath is a quick way to warm your body temperature.
 Because of my aches and pains, I probably get more baths daily during the average person and it’s wonderful how relaxed and warm I feel after soaking with my favorite scented bath products.
 Keep my hair dry is another way I stay warm.
-As soon as I’m dried off after my bath, I dry my hair.
+As soon as I’m dried off after my bath, I dry my hair with the best hair dryers.
 It doesn’t take long to dry your hair if you have a good Ceramic Hair Dryer.
 I always try to get a name brand hair dryer simply because they last longer, therefore it saves me money in the long run.

 Do you have any tips on how to stay warm indoors during frigid temperatures you’d like to share?
 I’d love to read about them in my comment section.